llTahall/Javascript-Counter/README.md

 - ➕ Increment the counter
 - ➖ Decrement the counter
 - 🔄 Reset the counter
-- ⚡ Instant update without page reload
-- 💡 Simple and clean user interface
+- ⚡ Save and Load the counter

 ## 🛠️ Technologies Used
 - HTML